keith-ratcliffe/cloud-basher/_docs-latest/ingest/overview.md

 ## Live Ingest

-A DataWave ingest job configured for *live* mode is a map-only job in which the map tasks use Accumulo *BatchWriter* instances to write keys/values directly to DataWave's [tables](../getting-started/data-model) and directly into *tserver* memory.
+A DataWave ingest job configured for *live* mode is a *map*-only job in which the *map* tasks use Accumulo *BatchWriter* instances to write keys/values directly to DataWave's [tables](../getting-started/data-model) and directly into *tserver* memory.

 Thus, *live* mode provides the least amount of latency from the user's perspective, as the new data is made available for query without first having to write it to disk.
-However, the *tservers* must eventually write out the key/value paris to the distributed file system -- consuming CPU, memory and other resources that would have otherwise been available to service users' queries.
+However, Accumulo must eventually write out the data to the distributed file system, which will consume CPU, memory and other resources, thus decreasing the resources available to service users' queries during that time.

 ## Bulk Ingest

 In contrast to *live* mode, DataWave ingest jobs configured to operate in *bulk* mode use the *reduce* phase to write out DataWave key/value pairs to the distributed file system in Accumulo's *RFile* format.
-Accumulo's bulk import feature can then be employed to bring a large volume of *RFiles* online all at once, with little overhead required on the part of the *tservers*.
+Accumulo's *bulk import* feature can then be employed to bring a large volume of *RFiles* online all at once, with little overhead required on the part of Accumulo.

 Generally, this allows for greater overall ingest throughput and prioritizes system resources for user queries, but at the cost of increased latency for users who may be waiting for the very latest data.